 Simon is a School Guidance Counsellor for Waimea College near Nelson.
 He holds level 1 NZOIA qualifications in Cave, Rock, and Whitewater Kayak, and is a Bush 1 Assessor.
 He is a registered teacher, and has taught and instructed in schools and outdoor centres in the North and South Island.
 He is father to two sons and husband to a talented wife.
 He has recently finished his MCouns degree through the University of Waikato.
 He is a provisionally registered member of NZAC.

-Hannah is a coach, facilitator and learning designer who specialises in working outdoors.
+Hannah is a coach, facilitator and learning designer based in Te Whanganui a Tara/Wellington.
 She combines a background in social enterprise development with a keen interest in eco-therapeutic and adventure-based approaches.
 She has worked around the world with organisations like the Social Enterprise Academy and the British Council and is an Edmund Hillary Fellow.
-In her spare time she loves to climb hills and hang out with trees.
-She lives in Wellington.
+She is also a Night Guide at Zealandia – aka professional kiwi spotter.
+In her spare time she loves to climb up hills and hang out with trees.